MTco/pomodoro-sh/README.md

 This script will notify the user when to work and when to rest in intervals as specified at http://en.wikipedia.org/wiki/Pomodoro_Technique.

-notifications are sent out via terminal-notifier http://rubygems.org/gems/terminal-notifier on OS X or echo "$1" | wall on Linux (Graphical notifications will be supported in the near future via pynotify2).
+notifications are sent out via terminal-notifier http://rubygems.org/gems/terminal-notifier on OS X or echo "$1" | wall on Linux (graphical notifications will be supported in the near future via pynotify2).

 ####  Install & Run